goinvo/staffplan_redux/README.md

 2. You have bundler installed
 3. You have Docker installed

+Additionally, this app assumes you've got access to the 1Password account where the secrets are stored.
+Eventually these will live in a repository owned by GoInvo.

 If you don't have any of these things, please install them before continuing.
 When you've got the minimum requirements, running the following should get you up and running:

 ```bash